Security

 Drawing Security

 Every day, lottery drawings are held at the Wisconsin Lottery's headquarters in Madison.
-Lottery Draw staff conduct all drawings within a secure room which are witnessed by an independent certified public accountant and a member of the Wisconsin State Capitol Police.
+Lottery Draw staff conduct all drawings within a secure room which are witnessed by an independent certified public accountant.

 All in-state Wisconsin Lottery games are drawn using a Random Number Generator (RNG), a standalone machine with the sole purpose of picking random numbers.
 It is not connected to the internet or the Lottery gaming system and is in a secure room under audio and video surveillance.